Cernie/WarriorTank/README.md

 # WarriorTank
 One button warrior tanking macro for vanilla World of Warcraft

+Author: Cernie

 # Installation

-Unzip the CerniesWonderfulFunctions folder into WoW directory Interface/Addons folder.
+Unzip the WarriorTank folder into WoW directory Interface/Addons folder.
 Remove the -master from the folder name.

 # Usage
 To use WarriorTank addon, create a macro and type